-That machines must be online in conventional approaches to patch management, virus and vulnerability scanning, and machine configuration also creates a conflict between security and usability.
-Long dormant VMs can require significant time and effort to patch and maintain.
-Thus, users either forgo regular maintenance of their VMs, increasing the number of vulnerable machines at a site, or lose the ability to spontaneously create and use machines, eliminating a major virtue of VMs.
+The requirement that machines be online in conventional approaches to patch management, virus and vulnerability scanning, and machine configuration also creates a conflict between security and usability.
+VMs that have been long dormant can require significant time and effort to patch and maintain.
+This results in users either forgoing regular maintenance of their VMs, thus increasing the number of vulnerable machines at a site, or losing the ability to spontaneously create and use machines, thus eliminating a major virtue of VMs.
 Software Lifecycle Traditionally, a machine's lifetime can be envisioned as a straight line, where the current state of the machine is a point that progresses monotonically forward as software executes, configuration changes are made, software is installed, patches are applied, etc. In a virtual environment machine state is more akin to a tree: at any point the execution can fork off into N different branches, where multiple instances of a VM can exist at any point in this tree at a given time.